dperrymorrow/re-bars/README.md

 - re-render DOM elements on data change
 - manage your event handling and scope

-> ReBars is around 2.8k gzipped and has no dependancies other than Handlebars!

 ReBars lets you re-render tiny pieces of your application on change.
 You are in control of what re-renders and when.
 There is no Virtual DOM, no JSX, no pre-compiling. _Your_ code runs on your _app_.